 It’s a great framework for looking at things, because the happiest agency owners I know make business choices that match their natural preference on the “lifestyle vs. high-growth” continuum.

-QUIZ: Are you a lifestyle or high-growth agency?
+QUIZ: Do you lean toward a lifestyle or high-growth agency?

-So, which one are you now… and which one do you want to be if you’re not there now?
+So, which way do you lean… and which one do you want to be if you’re not there now?

-You probably have (or want) a “lifestyle” agency if you:
+You probably want (or have) a “lifestyle” agency if you:

 - Wish you could cut back on your hours